-Business Continuity and Disaster Recovery processes will need to bring together many aspects of an organization to allow the organization to get back to operational capacity quickly.
-As different data sets have different values within an organization, they can be prioritized for restore whether this be from one backup or multiple.
+Business Continuity and Disaster Recovery processes will need to bring together many aspects of an organisation to allow the organisation to get back to operational capacity quickly.
+As different data sets have different values within an organisation, they can be prioritised for restore whether this be from one backup or multiple.

 Redstor’s Backup Pro technology is designed with recovery in mind, data can be restored directly from a backup client, management console, through web access or using InstantData.
 In the event of a disaster, data can be physically transported to site via a removable storage device.